mqless/mqless.github.io/_docs/install-locally.md

 }
 ```

-Our test app is a simple key-value store on top of Lambda and DynamoDB, nothing cool about that yet, however because each key is an instance of an actor all reads and writes will be serialized into a queue (the mailbox) and AWS Lambda will process them one by one.
+Our test app is a simple key-value store on top of AWS Lambda and DynamoDB, nothing cool about that yet, however because each key is an instance of an actor all reads and writes will be serialized into a queue (the mailbox) and AWS Lambda will process them one by one.
 Different keys will process parallel of course.

-We are not done yet, we need to create the SAM file.
+Next, we need to create the SAM file.
-Create a `template.yaml` and paste the following:
+Create a new `template.yaml` and paste the following configuration:

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'